Saturday, May 23, 2020

 Leadership level speech - Toastmasters International.

 Duration: 06 min.
-15 secs.
+15 secs

-This level requires me to discuss about my leadership style and/or the leadership style of my favorite leader.
+This level requires me to discuss my leadership style and/or the leadership style of my favorite leader.

 And did I say juggler of work and life?